13 Holiday Decorating Mistakes ... and How to Avoid Them

 The Mistake: Dry Christmas Tree

 There's nothing sadder than a Christmas tree that starts to wither away before the big day arrives.
-Alternative and plastic trees are fine but how do you make sure your real tree lasts through the holidays?
+Alternative and artificial trees are good options if you don't want to worry about maintaining a fresh tree.
+But if you want the real deal, how do you make sure your tree lasts through the holidays?

 The Solution: Water Frequently

-Fresh-cut Christmas trees require a lot of water to stay fresh so it's best to keep the bottom few inches of the stump submerged at all times.
-Follow these tips if you want to keep your living tree for years to come.
+Fresh-cut Christmas trees require a lot of water to stay fresh, so it's best to keep the bottom few inches of the stump submerged at all times.
+Be sure to position the tree away from the fireplace, heating vents and fans to prevent it from drying out.

 The Mistake: Mass-Produced Decorations

-It seems like big-box stores start selling holiday decor earlier and earlier every year and while there’s nothing wrong with picking up a few things here and there, you want to be careful to avoid turning your home into a replica of the store display.
+It seems like big-box stores start selling holiday decor earlier and earlier every year.
+While there’s nothing wrong with picking up a few things here and there, you want to be careful to avoid turning your home into a replica of the store display.

 The Solution: DIY Decorations